NCAR/aircraft_oap/README.md

 If you wish to compile just a single utility, cd to that utilities subdir (say xpms2d) and run
  * scons -u .

-To install in a different directory, say your home dir,
- * scons install --prefix=~
-This will put compiled programs in ~/bin